queleanalytics/queleanalytics-io-site/content/QueleA.en.md

  <p style="color:red"> And why the name QueleA ?</p>
 Since I was kid, I am fascinated by this little bird :Quelea.
-It's weight is between 15 and 20 g and it measures between 12 to 13 cm long, it is also called red-beaked worker.
-I could sit for hours and watch them.
+Its weight is between 15 and 20 g and it measures between 12 to 13 cm long, it is also called red-beaked worker.
+I could sit for hours watching them.
 See their determination, their tenacity to overcome their goals.
 A tireless bird, deploying all its energy continuously at work, the Quelea is a species known for it's resistance.

  <p style="color:red"> Little bird, huge impacts </p>
 Although they prefer the seeds of wild grasses to those of cultivated plants, these birds represent, because of their large numbers, a constant threat to fields of sorghum, wheat, barley, millet and rice.
 The quelea eats an average of 10 grams of seed a day - about half of its weight - which means that a colony of two million can eat up to 20 tons of seeds in one day, whole fields alone.